 “A benefit of our algorithm is that it is compatible with existing scanning LIDAR systems,” explains David Lindell, Stanford University Ph.D. student.

 The system was able to see a street sign that was hidden behind the wall.
 That would be valuable to an autonomous vehicle.
 But even more critical, it could see when a child or pet was about to dart out into traffic, even before it stepped into the line of sight.

 The authors of the paper note that the algorithm has uses beyond LIDAR system in vehicles.
 Potential uses vary from search and rescue to see victims hidden by tree canopy foliage, to enabling microscopy to see objects obscured by larger items in the field of view.

 “To make ‘imaging around corners’ viable for real-world scenarios, we still need to shorten our procedure’s acquisition time,” says Matthew O’Toole, a postdoctoral fellow in imaging technology at Stanford University.
-“Our current prototype takes several minutes to collect enough protons to reconstruct images of objects hidden from sight.
+“Our current prototype takes several minutes to collect enough photons to reconstruct images of objects hidden from sight.
 With better hardware such as a brighter laser, we believe this can be done within fractions of a second.”